cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 2. Go to your repository settings on GitHub, and add a secret named `CODECOV_TOKEN` with the token you just copied.

-Add the following GitHub Actions workflow to upload coverage data:
+Add the following GitHub workflow to upload coverage data:

 ```yaml
 # .github/workflows/coverage.yml